Paa Kwesi Nduom: Family

-Nduom is married to Yvonne Nduom, a management specialist and graduate of the University of Cape Coast in Ghana and the University of Wisconsin in the United States.
-They are married with four children, Dr. Nana Kweku Nduom, Dr. Edjah Kweku Nduom, Chief Nduom, and Dr. Nana Aba Nduom.
+Nduom is married to Yvonne Nduom, a management specialist and graduate of the University of Cape Coast and the University of Wisconsin in the United States.
+They have four children namely, Nana Kweku Nduom, Edjah Kweku Nduom, Chief Nduom, and Nana Aba Nduom.
 Nana Kweku is married to Esinam Julia Nduom (née Baeta) and they have a daughter, Maame Adjoa Kakraba Nduom.
 Edjah is married to Kelley Nduom (née Coleman).